Quantum simulation in the entanglement picture: Introduction

 Based on the channel-state duality, we introduce the \emph{entanglement picture}, which studies a quantum system from its entanglement.
 Recall that in quantum mechanics, there are so-called ``pictures'' and usually there are three of them: Schr\"odinger picture, Heisenberg picture, and the interaction picture.
 A picture is a perspective from which to describe a quantum system.
 These pictures are equivalent with respect to observable effects \be \Tr(O\rho_t)=\Tr(OU\rho U^\dagger)= \Tr(U^\dagger O U\rho )=\Tr(O_t \rho) \ee for any observable $O$, unitary evolution operator $U$, and state $\rho$.
 For $U=e^{-itH}$ with a Hamiltonian $H=H_0+V$, the interaction picture considers evolution relative to $U_0=e^{-it H_0}$, the effective Hamiltonian is $V_I=U^\dagger_0VU_0$ which generates $U_I$.
 With $\rho_I=U^\dagger_0\rho U_0$, then \be \Tr(OU\rho U^\dagger)= \Tr(OU_I\rho_I U_I^\dagger). \ee The evaluation of expectation values boils down to that of overlap $\bra \psi|\phi\ket$ between states.
 Feynman's path integral may also be viewed as a picture as it can compute overlap (such as propagator) in a novel way based on Lagrangian and action~\cite{Fey48}.

 The Schr\"odinger picture describes the evolution of a state, but it does not specify what changes, the basis states $|\vec{i}\ket$ or the amplitudes $\psi_{\vec{i}}$, however.
 Usually, it refers to the change of basis by acting $U$ on the basis states $|\vec{i}\ket$, while it can also be equivalently treated as the change of amplitudes.
 The entanglement picture instead focuses on the change of amplitudes, and it in particular relies on the formalism of MPS.
 An overlap $\bra \psi|\phi\ket$ for pure states $\psi,\phi$ living in the physical space is computed from other overlaps $\bra \mu|\nu\ket$ computed in the entanglement picture for pure states $\mu,\nu$ living in the entanglement space.
 Therefore, the expectation value has a new form \be \Tr(O\rho_t)= \Tr(\hat{O}\hat{\rho}_t) \ee for $\hat{O}$ and $\hat{\rho}_t$ as observable and state in the entanglement picture.
+A brief comparison of these pictures is presented in Table~\ref{tab:pic}.

 The MPS formalism and its tensor-network extensions are often used as classical algorithms to study quantum systems~\cite{PKS19}.
 Here we develop the entanglement picture which is quantum and can be used to design quantum algorithms.
 The problem we need to solve is that there is a mismatch between the quantum circuit form which acts on the physical space and the MPS form whose tensors acts on the entanglement space.
 We solve this problem by employing the channel-state duality which maps the space direction to time, and maps the circuit evolution direction to space.